inet-framework/inet-tutorials/configurator/doc/step6.rst

 they belong to.
 The ``cost`` parameter sets the cost.
 Both attributes are mandatory.

-This XML configuration specifies the metric to be hop count, and sets the cost of ``router0``'s eth2 interface to infinite.
+This XML configuration specifies the metric to be hop count and sets the cost of ``router0``'s eth2 interface to infinite.
 This affects the link between ``router0`` and ``router2`` - no routes should go through it.